Division of Research

 – An undergraduate research and entrepreneurship competition

-– An incubator that provides space, mentoring and seed funding to start-ups
+– An accelerator that provides space, mentoring and seed funding to start-ups